-For Facade design guidelines, click here.
+For facade design guidelines, click here.

 Visual Merchandising by the City of Whitehorse, here

 The Connecticut Avenue median is being maintained by the Clean Team with a mix of annual for a pop of color and perennials.
 Pink wave petunias were planted in the sun-soaked areas, and the flowers have never looked better!
-Thanks to the Clean Team for watering five days a week, and weeding it regularly.
+Thanks to the Clean Team for watering three days a week, and weeding it regularly.